pdavis86/FullPotential/README.md

 Choose the appropriate item for the situation
 - Ranged Weapon.
 Uses ammunition so be sure to have enough.
 Does x2 damage if two-handed.
 - Consume a resource (e.g. mana, energy, etc.) to attack, heal, buff, debuff, etc. at range or up close.
 Takes time to prepare.
 - Melee Weapon.
 Does x2 damage or x4 damage if two-handed.
-Takes time to cooldown.
+Takes time to wind up and cooldown.
 - Defensive.
 Want to tank?
 Take a defensive item into battle.